Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 - Decrease bounce rate

-- Increase your social shares
+- Increase your social media shares (social sharing buttons help)

 26: Freshness Of Content